TStutsman/slap/README.md

    - Users can update or delete workspaces they have created.

 ## Authentication
-Mock Make provides a user-friendly authentication system allowing users to sign up for new accounts, log in, log out, and use a guest/demo login option for exploring the site without creating an account.
+Slap provides a user-friendly authentication system allowing users to sign up for new accounts, log in, log out, and use a guest/demo login option for exploring the site without creating an account.
 Access to certain features such as orders, wish lists, and creating reviews is restricted to logged-in users.

 ## Channels
 Logged-in users can browse through channels that other users, and themselves have created.
 Logged-in users can create new product channels, edit their channels' names or descriptions, and delete their own, or leave channels they don't need.
 Logged-in users can view public channels to find new channels they want to join.